Oslandia/geo3dfeatures/docs/pipeline.md

 geometric features (`-f full`).
 We do not specify any point quantity (`-p
 <nb-points>`), hence all the 10k points are considered.

-As a required parameters, we must provide the input dataset column names; here we get the (x, y, z) coordinates and the raw RGB-color (`-c x y z r g b`).
+By default the first three fields of the input data are x, y, z coordinates.
+As optional parameters, we can provide some extra fields from the input dataset such as the raw RGB-color, the density, etc. with the `-c/--extra-columns` option.
+You can have `-c r g b` to include the RGB-color for instance.

 We call the experiment "democli", for identifying it afterwards.
 If we do not give any name, the experiment takes the input file name (here, "geolithe-extract-10000").

 The output features are stored in `data/output/democli/features/features-10000-50-full.csv`.